 Adversarial competition based on legal rights, threats and demands

 The most significant divorce factor impacting children’s psychological and emotional health is the amount of conflict between the parents.
 The traditional, adversarial, lawyer-driven approach escalates conflict and stress and can leave lasting scars…thereby putting children’s well-being at risk.
-In contrast, the divorce mediation process has the benefit of managing and reducing conflict while clients learn and practice effective communication and negotiation skills, thereby establishing a foundation of functional co-parenting for the future.
+In contrast, the divorce mediation benefits the family by reducing conflict.
+Clients practice effective communication and negotiation skills, thereby establishing a foundation of functional co-parenting for the future.

 Average Divorce Time Frame

 Divorce mediation (vs attorneys) benefits you with a streamlined approach to information-gathering and decision-making, thereby shortening the amount of time all family members have to endure the anxiety of unresolved issues and unknown futures.

 Another benefit of divorce mediation is that the mediator guides and educates people through their parental, financial, and legal options so they can make their own informed decisions about what is best for themselves and their family, instead of attorneys and judges taking control and making those decisions for them.
 Instead of blame and fault finding, mediators help ex-spouses communicate clearly and effectively, consider and discuss options, and take responsibility for their choices.

 Another reason to use divorce mediation vs attorneys is that a litigated divorce provides a cookie-cutter approach, such as sell the house, split the retirement, establish a traditional parenting schedule.
 Divorce mediation can benefit ex-spouses by enabling them to think outside the box and develop a fair settlement that reflects their own and their families’ unique needs and goals.
 For example, they may trade retirement for house equity so that one spouse can retain the house, or develop a parenting schedule which creatively maximizes children’s time with each parent, while reducing the time the children spend in paid childcare.